marcusramberg/blog/content/post/2015-10-31-lessons-from-building-a-270-racing-quad.markdown

 My first test flight was quite disheartening.
 As soon as I tried taking off, the copter flipped around and broke its propellers.
 After some digging, I realized this was because the I had mounted the naze32 flight controller sideways.
 Luckily you can tell the flight controller which direction is forwards.
-You can see if you have this problem by checking the visualization of the copter in cleanflight configurator
+You can see if you have this problem by checking the visualization of the copter in CleanFlight configurator

 ## Attached the motors with nylon screws